learn-co-curriculum/phase-0-javascript-events/README.md

 ### Key Press

-While click events make up the majority of events you'll use, the keyboard is another important source of events.
+While click events will likely make up the majority of events you'll use, the keyboard is another important source of events.
 JavaScript currently includes two [keyboard events][keyboard]: `keydown` and `keyup`.
 (A third, `keypress`, has been deprecated.)
 When a key is pressed, these events provide a code to indicate which key it was.
 For example, a game program might listen for `keydown` events and, if the space bar was pressed, make the character jump over the hole.

 ### Form Submission

 HTML pages often use a submit button to submit a form to a server.
 When a user submits a form, the `submit` event is fired.
-An event handler here might pop up a thank you overlay or log the user in and take them to their home page.
+An event handler here might pop up a thank you overlay or log in the user and take them to their home page.

-### Other Types of Events
+### Other Events

-These are just a few of the most common types of events you'll be handling using JavaScript.
-Some other common events are `scroll`, `mouseenter` and `mouseleave`, `focus`, `blur`,  and `onchange`.

-As you seek to build more complicated applications, you'll need to handle and trigger work on many more events.
+As you seek to build more complicated applications, you'll need to handle and trigger work on many more events than the few we've discussed in this lesson.
+Some other common events you are likely to encounter are `scroll`, `mouseenter` and `mouseleave`, `focus`, `blur`,  and `onchange`.

 One important thing to keep in mind is that not all JavaScript events are supported by all browsers.
 This [list of browser events][list] includes the ones that can be used in most browsers.

 ## Conclusion